microsoft/CLRInstrumentationEngine/docs/getting_started.md

 See [Environment Variables](environment_variables.md) for more details on configuring your environment.

-Make sure to include this environment variable if you are testing unsigned debug builds of your Instrumentation Method.

-`MicrosoftInstrumentationEngine_DisableCodeSignatureValidation = 1`

-See [App Service](scenarios/azureappservice.md) for details on leveraging the Clr InstrumentationEngine preinstalled site extension.
+#### Required Dlls
+The Instrumentation Engine supports both x86 and x64 configurations.

+* MicrosoftInstrumentationEngine_x86.dll
+* MicrosoftInstrumentationEngine_x64.dll

+See [CLRIE in Azure](scenarios/azure.md) for details about leveraging CLRIE on supported Azure platforms and products.

 #### Required Dlls
 The Instrumentation Engine supports both x86 and x64 configurations.